 Deja Vu is a quick five-minute walk outside of Thamel (near Kings Highway).
 This club is by far my favorite, but that might be biased based on the night I went.
 A friend and I decided to crash a party going on at Deja Vu when a famous German DJ was in town.
 Entry required tickets that cost at least $50.
 Somehow, we walked past the crowd of people waiting to get in and convinced one bouncer we belonged there despite our lack of tickets.
 Then, we were accidentally mistaken for having wrist bands even though they were the wrong color and belonged to the previous club we visited.

 We were a few drinks in at this point, and must have been feeling bold because we walked straight up to the VVIP section and the bouncer there let us in without question.
 I’m still not sure how we managed to get past four bouncers without a ticket.
 The music was amazing, the people we met were a ton of fun, and I honestly had way more fun than I’ve had at a club probably ever.

 Purple Haze is famous for its live rock music.
 The bands that play on Friday and Saturday night are really great, while the weekday bands are more so-so.
 Downstairs you can sit at large tables and meet strangers or get up and dance.
 This is where the main concert takes place.
 In the back, there’s pool tables and more of a bar vibe.
 Upstairs you’ll find a balcony and outdoor space.
 I prefer the upstairs section as it’s usually much cooler (downstairs gets pretty hot when it’s crowded).

 I didn’t get a chance to visit a few places that kept being mentioned by multiple friends.
-If you’re in town, you can also check out Turtle or Senate which are both clubs located in Thamel.
+If you’re in town, you can also check out LOD which is a club located in Thamel.
 Some popular bars/lounges in Thamel are Dancing Yak and Sam’s.